TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 seemed obvious because it itself returns a tag:

 .. code-block:: html
+   :caption: EXT:blog_example/Resources/Private/Templates/SomeTemplate.html

    <blog:gravatar emailAddress="{post.author.emailAddress}" />

 Alternatively, this expression can be written using the inline notation:

 .. code-block:: html
+   :caption: EXT:blog_example/Resources/Private/Templates/SomeTemplate.html

    {blog:gravatar(emailAddress: post.author.emailAddress)}

-One should see the Gravatar Viewhelper as a kind of post-processor for an email address and would allow the following syntax:
+One should see the Gravatar ViewHelper as a kind of post-processor for an email address and would allow the following syntax:

 .. code-block:: html
+   :caption: EXT:blog_example/Resources/Private/Templates/SomeTemplate.html

    {post.author.emailAddress -> blog:gravatar()}